seilabecirovic/Selective-disclosure-BLS-Merkle-Trees/README.md

 npm run create-credential -- --claims <claims> --key <key>
 ```

-where ` claims` is the path to the JSON file containing claims, while `key` is the path to the public key.
+where `claims` is the path to the JSON file containing claims, while `key` is the path to the public key.
 This function generates a file which contains issuer, root hash and signature.

-### Selectively-disclosure of claims
+### Selective disclosure of claims

 To selectively disclose some claims, run